pooryaparvizi/BioNE/README.md

 Please cite:\
 The paper is under processing.

-If you only used the embedding part in your research and not the other parts, you should consider citing [OpenNE](https://github.com/thunlp/OpenNE.git) and the articles of embedding methods that you used.
+Embedding methods in this section are inherited from OpenNE repository (https://github.com/thunlp/OpenNE).
+If only network embedding section used in your research and not the other parts, you should consider citing [OpenNE](https://github.com/thunlp/OpenNE.git) and the articles of embedding methods that you used.

 ## Contact
 If you have any questions, please submit an issue on GitHub or send an email to [poorya.parvizi@ed.ac.uk](mailto:poorya.parvizi@ed.ac.uk).